 - communicate and debate complex issues both orally and in writing using a variety of media.

-Entry to the Digital Arts Specialisation requires a successful assessment of a portfolio of works and other supporting material.
-Before applying, applicants should consult the ANU School of Art website where the requirements are listed and supporting material submission information is detailed: http://soa.anu.edu.au/how-apply/postgraduate-coursework-applications
+Entry to these specialisations requires successful assessment of a portfolio of works and other supporting material.
+Before applying, applicants should consult the ANU School of Art & Design website where the requirements are listed and supporting material submission information is detailed: http://soa.anu.edu.au/how-apply/postgraduate-coursework-applications

 A Bachelor degree or international equivalent with a minimum GPA of 4/7.